dalpengholic/Udacity_Capstone_Prediction_Churn_with_Spark/README.md

 ## Results
 <a name="web_app"></a>
 ### Web App
 1. Main page of the web app.
-It contains the two plots, which are the summary of statistic of a training dataset.
+It contains the six plots, which are the summary of statistic of a training dataset.
 The first plot shows the distribution of message genre.
 The second plot shows frequency of categories
 ![main page](https://github.com/dalpengholic/Udacity_Disaster_response_project/blob/master/sample/main.png)